Barra Fusion Cat 1bis EUK - Supported Countries and Network Settings

 Custom Network Strings

 The custom network strings can be entered using the custom network field in the Network parameters.
-It is a comma separated list of options for connectivity for the device.
+It is a comma-separated list of options for connectivity for the device.

 Please note that the string is case sensitive.